YuxuanZuo/MultiYggdrasil/README.en.md

 -Dauthlibinjector.mojangAntiFeatures={default|enabled|disabled}
     Whether to turn on Minecraft's anti-features.
-    It's enabled by default if the authentication server does NOT send feature.enable_mojang_anti_features option.
+    It's disabled by default if the authentication server does NOT send feature.enable_mojang_anti_features option.

     These anti-features include:
      - Minecraft server blocklist